Sapper Hill: Falklands War

 Mount Tumbledown, Mount William and Sapper Hill lie west of the Falkland Islands capital Stanley and due to their proximity to Stanley were of strategic importance during the 1982 War.
 They were held by the Argentine 5th Naval Infantry Battalion (BIM 5), a reinforced, cold weather trained and equipped Marine battalion.
 The 5th Marines were strengthened by three Tigercat SAM, an Hispano-Suiza 35mm battery of the 1st Marine Anti-Aircraft Regiment, the heavy machine-gun company of the Headquarters Battalion and part of Marine Dog Platoon with 5 canines Ñaro, Nego, Vogel, Warner and Xuavia and their handlers.

 The bulk of the 5th Marine Battalion was deployed on Mounts Tumbledown and William.

 BIM 5 positions were bombarded, from the sea by naval gunfire and from the air by Royal Air Force Harriers, during May and June.
 On 1 May a Private from M Company was killed during a Naval bombardment.

 As part of the British plan for the Battle of Mount Tumbledown, the 1st Battalion the 7th Gurkha Rifles (1/7 GR) was given the task of capturing the sub-hill of Mount William held by O Company, the 5th Marine Battalion's reserve, and then allow the Royal Marines under the command of the Welsh Guards through to seize Sapper Hill, the final obstacle before Stanley.
 The attacks were supported by naval gunfire from HMS Active.
 During the initial assault, Royal Marines from C company, 40 Commando were inserted close to the Argentine position by helicopter and immediately began an assault using General Purpose Machine Guns and 66mm anti-tank rockets.

 After the Battle of Mount Tumbledown, the 5th Marines withdrew to Stanley, leaving M Company to cover their retreat.
 Three Argentine Marines were killed covering the withdrawal in a firefight with men from 9 Troop Charlie Company, 40 Commando Royal Marines.
 Marine Midshipman Marcelo Davis's 1st Platoon from M/BIM 5 attempted a counterattack but were beaten back.
-As the Argentine Marine companies withdrew they were targeted by a laser-guided bomb dropped by Flight Lieutenant Mark Hare in XZ133 killing two of the Marine canines, Negro and Ñaro.
+As the Argentine Marine companies withdrew, they were targeted by a laser-guided bomb dropped by Wing Commander Peter Squire in XZ997 killing two of the Marine canines, Negro and Ñaro.

 Argentine Panhard armoured cars were moved forward to the edge of Stanley to cover the retreating troops.

 When the Welsh Guardsmen advanced they found Sapper Hill abandoned.